-In total, experts estimate that electric motors account for nearly 30% of total electricity consumption in Australia for all sectors.
+In total, experts estimate that electric motors account for nearly 30 per cent of total electricity consumption in Australia for all sectors.
 Typical industrial applications include crushing, grinding, mixing, fans, pumps, materials conveying, air compressors and refrigeration.
 They are also used extensively in the commercial sector for air conditioning, ventilation, refrigeration, water pumping, lifts and escalators.

-Potential energy savings in pump and fan systems can be as much as 50% through improved efficiency in operation, configuration of the equipment and optimisation of the system as a whole.
+Potential energy savings in pump and fan systems can be as much as 50 per cent through improved efficiency in operation, configuration of the equipment and optimisation of the system as a whole.

 Variable speed drives (VSDs) reduce energy use at times when the full capacity of the motor is not required and are ideal where speed or load is variable.
-VSDs offer considerable potential for savings, for example reducing the motor speed by 20% reduces the operating cost by up to 50%.
+VSDs offer considerable potential for savings, for example reducing the motor speed by 20 per cent reduces the operating cost by up to 50 per cent.

 Many businesses have managed to significantly cut their energy use and associated bills by improving the efficiency of fans, pumps and motors.
 To find out how, view Sustainability Victoria's case studies.